Regional Arts Development Fund

 RADF news

-View all RADF news
+See all RADF news

 Need help?

-For additional assistance contact Council’s RADF Liaison Officer, by phone 1300 79 49 29 or email: ArtsCulture@frasercoast.qld.gov.au
+For additional assistance contact Council’s RADF Liaison Officer, by phone 1300 79 49 29 or email: ArtsCulture@frasercoast.qld.gov.au.
+Please allow at least ten business days prior to the closing date to discuss your application.

 For general advice and guidance on grant writing and developing a project, refer to the Arts Queensland Arts Acumen website at: www.arts.qld.gov.au/arts-acumen